 This model directly addresses the root of scarcity: capacity, not capability.
 It doesn’t just include access to certified security talent but multiplies their impact.

-When it’s not possible to source or hire the right talent, a co-managed model with an MSSP partner can free up in-house resources to reduce exposure and build long-term resilience.
+When it's not possible to source or hire the right talent, a co-managed model with an MSSP partner can free up in-house resources to reduce exposure and build long-term resilience.
+This extends beyond operational support to include strategic compliance partnership that helps organizations meet regulatory requirements while building resilience.

 For one global mining leader — operating across 35 countries with 60,000 employees — scarcity wasn’t just financial.
 It was human.